 Now, let's take a look at the "tail," using a specific page for a specific hotel.

-- Title tag of a local hotel page: "Hotel Palomar Dallas – Dallas – Hotel Palomar Dallas Reviews – TripAdvisor."
+- Title tag of a local hotel page: "Hotel Palomar Dallas – a Kimpton Hotel (Dallas, TX) – Hotel Reviews – TripAdvisor."
 (From this, I assume the most important keyword is "Hotel Palomar Dallas.")

-Certainly, there are other factors in play here for TripAdvisor to achieve these rankings.
-They do an excellent job with internal linking, use of header tags, URL structure and – just by the nature of the Web site – people want to naturally link to it.
+Certainly, other factors are in play here for TripAdvisor to achieve these rankings.
+They do an excellent job with internal linking, use of header tags, URL structure and -- just by the nature of the Web site -- people want to naturally link to it.
 But without the depth of content, the Web site wouldn't be ranking as well as it does for the "head" terms, nor would it have the authority to achieve rankings for the "tail" terms.